Korean landscape with mountains and cherry blossoms

 Step 7: Arrival and Orientation (August–October)

-You'll fly to Korea for EPIK's mandatory orientation, typically held at a university campus near Seoul.
+You'll fly to Korea for EPIK's mandatory orientation, held at the EPIK-designated orientation venue (location announced per intake — the host university rotates each cycle and is published in your welcome email).
 Orientation lasts about a week and covers:

 After orientation, you'll travel to your placement city and move into your apartment.
 Your school will typically greet you and help you get settled during the first few days.